 Never purge a gas line into a combustion chamber.
 Never test for gas leaks with an open flame.
 Use a commercially available soap solution made specifically for the detection of leaks to check all connections.
-A fire or explosion may result causing property damage, personal injury or loss of life.

 Failure to follow this warning could result in personal injury,death, and/or property damage.